 Bridle Racks – Saddle Racks – Corner Stall Feeders -

 Round Pen Whips - With an easy-to-grip handle, this hard-to-find 7½" length whip with a 8’ long tail is the perfect length for reaching your horse in our 50’ round pen.
 The whip is an extension of your arm and should be as easy to handle as a fishermen's fly rod. - $33.50 Available at Ranch Only - shipping N/A

 To Order - Call Beverly at 541-893-6535.
 Call first for freight quote and production time for shipping.
 You can pay over the phone with VISA or MasterCard or send us a check or money order.
 Once we have received payment, it will be can be anywhere from 2 to 6 weeks before the pen is shipped.
 During that time, we will mail you a receipt receiving instructions and assembly directions for the round pen, along with some literature on our other products & services.

 Shipping - Our suppliers ship our round pens in the Continental U.S. by commercial trucking companies.
 Shipping rates change constantly, so freight quotes are given and locked in.
 A general approximate range of $400-$500 in the west, $500-$900 to the midwest & southern CA, and $1000+ in the east.
 Once provided with your shipping address and zip code, we can get you a confirmed freight quote for shipment of the pen to your front doorstep, usually within a day.
 Pre-payment for freight is required to secure price.
-Shipping takes about 1-2 days in the northwest and surrounding states, 3-4 days to the midwest, and up to 5-7 days to the eastern portion of the country.
+Shipping takes about 1-2 days in the northwest and surrounding states, 3-5 days to the midwest, and up to 5-7 days to the eastern portion of the country.
 The freight company will notify you a day prior to delivery to make arrangements to receive the pen, as someone must be there to receive and help off-load the panels.
 International shipping is available; call for more details.

 Dear Wil & Bev,